AIForces/AIForces/docs/source/problemsetting.rst

 What is a problem?
 ==================

-Problem is actually a piece of software, usually developed by contest organizers.
-Generally, it's an interactor, which executes user's solutions, controls their interaction with the game and finally generates game logs.
+A problem is actually a piece of software usually developed by contest organizers.
+Generally, it is an interactor, which executes user's solutions, controls their interaction with the problem and finally generates game logs.

-It's a good idea to make problem code open source, however, you may want to keep some files (e.g. hidden levels) in secret till the end of your official contest.
-It's convinient to develop problems in teams using git version control system, that's why we have wide GitHub integration.
+It's a good idea to make the problem's source code open, however, you may want to keep some files (e.g. hidden levels) secret until the end of your official contest.
+It's convenient to develop problems in teams using git version control system, that's why we have wide GitHub integration.
 However, it's not a must.

-You can explore these example problems if you prefer to learn by example
+You can take a look at these example problems if you would like to have some guidance.

 - Tron (TODO addreference)

-Problem files are hosted on AIForces server and can be uploaded directly using web interface or fetched from git.
+Problem files are hosted on an AIForces server and can be uploaded directly, using a web interface or fetched from a remote repository (GitHub, BitBucket, etc).
 Only source files (and sometimes tests or statements) should be uploaded.
-We recommend to build problem from sources on the server by creating ``build.sh`` script. **It's prohibited to upload executable files**.
+We recommend to build problem from sources on the server by creating a ``build.sh`` script. **It's prohibited to upload executable files**.

 Typical toolstack for problemsetting is: